Raise a Heritage Turkey in Honor of National Turkey Lovers’ Month…or for Thanksgiving & Christmas, of Course!

 Although processing day is the least pleasant part of the process, it only lasts a few hours, and then we have delicious, fresh turkey for the holidays.
 Supplies and pens are cleaned and put away for the winter and the ground that was under the turkey pen becomes a winter garden.
 The yard is quiet until next spring when a new batch of poults will make their brief home with us.

 That’s me holding up a large turkey breast, the reward for our labor.
-Once the turkeys are gutted or butchered, they are placed in756290772_2692173070_0 cold salt water for several hours and then wrapped and frozen.
+Once the turkeys are gutted or butchered, they are placed in cold salt water for several hours and then wrapped and frozen.
 It is very satisfying to have a shelf in the freezer that is stocked with home-grown meat.
 I have to admit, however, that it will be a few weeks before I will be able to bring myself to thaw, cook and eat any of it.

 This year, we slaughtered in September in order to provide some distance between “processing day” and Thanksgiving.
 After going through this process, I definitely look at meat in the grocery store differently, with a great awareness of the preciousness of food, particularly from animal sources, and how valuable it would become if our constant, abundant supply suddenly disappeared.
 I am also empowered to know that if worse came to worse, we would be able to feed our family quality protein from our own farm.